theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

 On the next screen we will configure the firewall.
 Click the 'Create New Security Group' tab and enter the group name and description as 'plant-watering-server'.
 We are going to add two rules to the filewall:

   * Custom TCP Rule, Port Range: 80, Source 0.0.0.0/0.
 This rule will allow anyone to read data from our Cube Server.
-Later we will add some security measures to ensure only our plant can write data into the cube server.
+Later we will add some security measures to ensure only our Arduino can write data into the cube server.
-  * Custom TCP Rule, Port Range: 80, Source 0.0.0.0/0.
+  * Custom TCP Rule, Port Range: 22, Source 0.0.0.0/0.
 This will allow us to log in (via SSH) and administrate our server.

 Once you have the two rules added, the screen should look like this: